kollenl/training-r-intro/2-Functions-and-Importing-Data/readme.md

 ### Exercise 2

-Use the `round( )` to round the number 13.5678 to two digits after the decimal point.
+Use the `round( )` function to round the number 13.5678 to two digits after the decimal point.

 <details><summary>Click for Solution</summary>